ShreyashReshu/ShreyashReshu/README.md

 - 👋 Hi, I’m @ShreyashReshu
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Analytics and SDE
-- 🌱 I’m currently learning AI and Ml
 - 💞️ I’m looking to collaborate on web Dev projects
 - 📫 How to reach me email - shreyashreshu6@gmail.com
 - 😄 Pronouns: He/Him